-This reserve is calculated at the rate of 0.30% of risk weighted credit assets for the previous month prior to year-end (2021: 0.30%).
+This reserve was calculated at the rate of 0.30% of risk weighted credit assets until its removal (2022: 0.30%).

 (r) Fair value measurement

 When an asset or liability, financial or non-financial, is measured at fair value for recognition or disclosure purposes, the fair value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, and assumes that the transaction will take place either in the principal market or, in the absence of a principal market, in the most advantageous market.